 Park hours depend on season, and you can view the timetable here.

-Stay: We stayed in Anaheim and took a day from Disneyland to attend.
-Knott’s Berry Farm does have its own hotel, but I can’t give a review yet as we didn’t stay there (this time!
-Ha!).
+We stayed in Anaheim and took a day from Disneyland to attend.
+Knott’s Berry Farm does have its own hotel, but I can’t give a review as we didn’t stay there (this time – ha!).

-Places To Eat: We had Johnny Rockets on our “must visit” list while in the USA, so this was the perfect opportunity for us to check it out finally!
+Johnny Rockets was on our “must visit” list while in the USA, so this was the perfect opportunity for us to check it out finally!
 We loved this place!
 We did pay a little more, which is expected inside a theme park but for a family of 6 to all have meals, we still only spent around $40.
 There are plenty of places to eat, including the famous Mrs Knott’s Chicken Dinner Restaurant, where Knott’s Berry Farm first started.

-Must Do: We enjoyed the Calico Railroad and the entertainment that happened on board!
+We enjoyed the Calico Railroad and the entertainment that happened on board!
 The kids loved the robbers and had a little joke going with them.
-If you followed my Instagram story, you would have seen them a little scared at the start haha.
+If you followed my Instagram story, you would have seen them a little scared at the start – haha.

 We seriously loved this place!
 If you’re in the Los Angelas area, it’s definitely worth a visit with the family!